-Gifts should be given only because of specific events, e.g. a noteworthy event, where normal manners require that a gift be offered (e.g. on a retirement or an anniversary).
 Gifts should not be routinely offered.
-This is for the obvious reason that multiple gifts each worth €50 quickly add to a level which is more than normal and may start to influence the Healthcare Professional in a way which will breach the Separation Principle.
+This is for the obvious reason that multiple gifts of a modest or insignificant value may quickly add to a level which is more than modest or insignificant and may start to influence the Healthcare Professional in a way which will breach the Separation Principle.